 1. All the required documents are complete that submitted to the NCBUCP on time

-2. The vision and mission of the club is inclined to the thrusts and ideals of UNESCO.
+2. The vision and mission of the club are inclined to the thrusts and ideals of UNESCO.

-3. The club is established and run at least one year.
+3. The club is established and run for at least one year.